 Naps are super important for your baby’s development.
 As they grow and learn, their little brain needs downtime to process, restore, and renew.

-Try not to plan your routine by the clock, instead base it on wake windows and sleep cues instead.
-Two key points to bear in mind are…
+Try not to plan your routine by the clock.
+Instead, base it on wake windows and sleep cues.

-- Is it nearly the end of my baby’s appropriate wake window?
+- is it nearly the end of my baby’s appropriate wake window?

-- Is my baby showing any of their usual sleep cues?
+- is my baby showing any of their usual sleep cues?

 After a few weeks of practice, your baby will hopefully fall into a natural rhythm that’s roughly the same every day.
 You’ll soon get into the swing of their daily pattern by following their lead and learning together.